gregmeyer/minimum-viable-specification/README.md

 And you don’t usually hear about the solutions those teams worked on together to deliver a different result.

-#### Some Teams Figure It Out.

 The best teams trust their individual contributors and their managers to do the jobs they are excellent at getting done.
 The best teams have mechanisms for “raising your hand” when unexpected results occur.
 And the best teams treat conflict as an expected outcome and have mechanisms in place for expecting and resolving that conflict.

-Remember, behavior change is hard.
-It’s easy to think of the extreme solutions (Just Build, or SPEC ALL THE THINGS) and important to propose incremental improvements likely to be adopted by the average team member.

 ### **Fixing with The Smallest Change Possible**

-What if there were a Minimum Viable Specification?
+To help us better reach The Big Goal in any project, what if there were a Minimum Viable Specification?

 What would be in it?
 Who would write it?
 And how would you measure that it was any better than the failed processes and decisions we make today?

-#### A Suggestion
+This suggestion is not a “one-size-fits-all” solution — it is a proposal for the minimum necessary to bring engineering and business teams together to solve problems — and projects may need more or less than what’s described here.

-**What is a Minimum Viable Specification?**
+#### **What is a Minimum Viable Specification?**

 1. The clearest path to what you need to do to get to done.
 1. Small enough to declare a single problem and solution in about 15 minutes, but